 Advanced registration is required in order to participate in our workshops and chats.
 Participants will receive an email with the link to join prior to the event.

-GO TO OCTOBER WORKSHOPS | GO TO NOVEMBER WORKSHOPS
+GO TO APRIL WORKSHOPS | GO TO MAY WORKSHOPS

 Students are facing an unprecedented amount of stress and in many cases loneliness.
 They're disconnected from typical activities, such as being around friends, playing sports, or going to the movies.
 This virtual workshop will provide suggestions and resources to help you support your child's social-emotional well-being.
 Recommended for families of elementary, middle, and high school students.

 Are you 19 years of age or older?
 Want help in achieving your educational and career goals?
 EOC provides assistance to Montgomery County low-income/first generation adult residents who wish to enter or re-enter college or a vocational program.
 The program provides assistance with completing the FAFSA application and other financial aid forms, searching and applying for state, institutional and private scholarships, admissions applications, and career assessment/exploration.
 EOC will guide participants through enrollment in English as a Second Language programs, GED preparation programs, and technical/training programs.
 All services are offered in English and Spanish.
 To be eligible for the program, you must be a Montgomery County resident who is a US Citizen, permanent resident, refugee or have approval for asylum.
 This workshop is for families and caregivers who are 19 years of age or older.

 Do you need help navigating the college admissions process?
 Do you know what admissions officers consider when evaluating college applications?
 The focus of this workshop is on understanding how to maximize the impact of college admissions applications and on selecting and developing essay topics.
 Presented by Achieva Educational Consulting.
 Recommended for families high school students.